 Our check-in, boarding, and everything in between went extremely smoothly since every single member of the ground crew recognized Hawwako and wanted to ensure that everything was in order.
 When it came time to board the plane, we both chose window seats to take in the scenery on this short flight.
 When we arrived in Maamigili, we went straight to the lounge to relax and converse over coffee while waiting for the break time so that we could execute our photoshoot without disturbing the ground crew.

-Don’t forget to read the full story on the inspirational captain Hawwako in the upcoming Villa Inflight Magazine ‘Fiya’!
+Don’t forget to read the full story on the inspirational First Officer Hawwako in the upcoming Villa Inflight Magazine ‘Fiya’!